Jiacai Liu's personal website

 A test suite validates the correctness of known behavior on known paths.
 It does not validate:

-Jarred himself admitted: memory issues when re-entering across JS boundaries – the Rust compiler can't handle that; it still relies on humans.
+Jarred himself admitted that memory issues when re-entering across JS boundaries are something the Rust compiler can't handle; they still rely on human oversight.

 And those parts that rely on humans?
 No human has reviewed them.

-The more fundamental issue is: AI translates code via local semantic equivalence – it ensures each function behaves identically to the original in isolation, but it doesn't understand the global invariants between functions – those design constraints that aren't written into tests and live only in the original author's head.
-These constraints might not show up in today's tests, but could manifest six months from now under a specific production load in a completely inexplicable crash.
+The more fundamental issue is that AI translates code via local semantic equivalence*—it ensures each function behaves identically to the original in isolation, but it fails to grasp the *global invariants that span functions.
+These are the design constraints that aren't codified in tests and live only in the original author's head.
+These constraints might not show up in today's tests, but could manifest six months from now under a specific production load as a completely inexplicable crash.

 After the Acquisition, the Risk Bearer Has Changed

 In the early days, Bun was Jarred betting on himself.
-Using Zig then, iterating fast, accepting tech debt – that was reasonable startup logic with self-assumed risk.
+Using Zig then, iterating fast, and accepting tech debt was reasonable startup logic with self-assumed risk.

-Now Bun has been acquired by a major company, and its user base consists of real production systems.
-The risk bearer of this rewrite is no longer Jarred, but every engineer running Bun in production and the users behind them.
+Now that Bun has been acquired by a major company and powers real production systems, the risk profile has shifted.
+The risk of this rewrite is no longer borne by Jarred alone, but by every engineer running Bun in production and the users they serve.

-Jarred says this version is still in canary, and there's optimization and cleanup work to do before official release.
+Jarred says this version is still in canary, and there is optimization and cleanup work to do before the official release.

-Canary is a line of defense, but it's not human review.
+Canary is a line of defense, but it's not a substitute for human review.
 Optimization and cleanup are code quality concerns, not comprehension concerns.
-A codebase that no one on the team has fully read – no matter how comprehensive the tests, no matter how long canary runs – its internal state is a black box to its maintainers.
+A codebase that no one on the team has fully read—no matter how comprehensive the tests or how long the canary runs—remains a black box to its maintainers.

-This will become very real pain at some future severe bug's debugging scene.
+This will manifest as very real pain during the debugging of a future severe incident.

 Zig's "Problems" Were Misdiagnosed